Khirbat Ataruz

 Khirbat Ataruz (خربة عطروز) or Ataroth (עטרות) is an archaeological site in Madaba Governorate, Jordan.
 The site was settled during the Iron Age, Hellenistic, Roman and Islamic periods, with most findings dating from the Iron Age.

 A Moabite temple dated to mid-9th to early 8th century BCE found at the site is linked to the narrative of the Mesha Stele and the story of the conquest of Ataroth from the Israelites.
 The site is the location of one of the best preserved Iron Age temples in the Southern Levant (Jordan, Israel and the Palestinian territories).

 Geography

 Jebel Attarus in the Heinrich Kiepert 1841 map of Palestine.

-Khirbat Ataruz is located in the Dhiban Plateau, situated on the ridge of Jabal Hamidah, between the rivers of Zarqa Main and Sayl al-Hidan, about 10 kilometers from the town of Libb and 3 kilometers from of the ruin from Hellenistic and Roman times in Machaerus.
+Khirbat Ataruz is located in the Dhiban Plateau, situated on the ridge of Jabal Hamidah, between the rivers of Zarqa Main and Sayl al-Hidan, about 10 kilometers from the town of Libb and 3 kilometers from the Hellenistic and Roman era ruins in Machaerus.